wintermute-infinite/camp-challenge/README.md

 Getting the reservation gaps on each property requires a comparison of each record's end date with the following record's start date.
 One thing to consider is that although each record as given is chronological, an optimization may include a function that makes sure the records are in chronological order - b/c if they aren't it will render to date diff comp unworkable.

-Optimizations:
+#Optimizations:

 - Create campsite class
-- extend dateTime class to reservation/stay class
+- adjust class scopes

 #TODO
 - add as much documentation as possible